-- 2. The primary objective of the World Bank's Operational Policy (OP 4.12) on Involuntary Resettlement is to explore all alternatives to avoid or at least minimize involuntary resettlement.
-Where displacement is unavoidable, the resettlement activities are to be conceived and executed as sustainable development programs, providing sufficient resources to enable the affected persons to share in project benefits and assisting in their efforts to improve their livelihood and standard of living, or at least to restore them to preproject level.
-The policy also requires that affected people are meaningfully consulted and should have opportunities to participate in planning and implementation of the resettlement programs. - 3.
-The policy applies where land-based development activities require private land acquisition, displace non-titled persons/households from public lands which they may have been using for living and livelihood, and restrict access to common property resources that are relied on by many for their livelihood.
-According to the Bank policy mitigation measures required to ensure positive outcome of resettlement include: - Providing project-affected persons (PAPs) with options on the choice mitigation measures; - PAP participation in planning and selection of the alternative mitigation measures; - Prompt compensation at full replacement cost for replaceable / irreplaceable losses; - Choosing relocation sites that provide, at a minimum, the same benefits as the sites they replace; - Providing allowances and other assistance to make a smooth transition after displacement; - Identifying vulnerable groups and providing special assistance to these groups; and - Implementing an institutional structure that supports the process to a successful conclusion. - 4.
-The Bank policy on also requires payment of compensation and other assistance to the PAPs before they are displaced from their existing locations.
-Furthermore, the policy requires income rehabilitation assistance to those affected severely due to the loss of their productive assets or loss of incomes and livelihood.
+- 2. The primary objective of the World Bank policy on 'Involuntary Resettlement' is to explore all alternatives to avoid or at least minimize involuntary resettlement.
+Where resettlement is unavoidable, the resettlement activities are to be conceived and executed as sustainable development programs, providing sufficient resources to enable affected persons to share in project benefits and assisted in their efforts to improve their livelihood and standard of living, or at least to restore them to pre-project level.
+The policy also requires that affected people are meaningfully consulted and should have opportunities to participate in planning and implementing resettlement programs.
+The policy applies to the taking of land and other assets when involuntary resettlement results in the loss of shelter, the loss of all or part of productive assets, or access to them, and the loss of income sources or means of livelihood, with or without physical displacement. - 3.
+Measures required to ensure that resettlement has a positive outcome include: - Providing Project-affected persons with options; - Permitting their participation in planning and selecting these options; - Prompt compensation at full replacement cost for losses; - Choosing relocation sites that provide, at a minimum, the same benefits as the sites they replace; - Providing allowances and other assistance to make a smooth transition after displacement; - Identifying vulnerable groups and providing special assistance to these groups; and - Implementing an institutional structure that supports the process to a successful end.

-- 5. Absence of legal title does not exclude individuals from the eligibility to receive compensation and/or other assistance.
-According to the policy, such affected persons without titles are however not compensated for the lands that they may have been occupying without authorization, but for the assets (like houses, trees, etc.) which they may have created themselves. - 6.
+- 4. The World Bank's policy on Involuntary Resettlement requires payment of compensation and other assistance to project affected people before they are displaced from their existing locations.
+Further, the policy requires income rehabilitation assistance to those affected severely due to the loss of their productive assets or loss of incomes and livelihood. - 5.
+Absence of legal title does not exclude individuals from the eligibility to receive compensation and/or other assistance.
+According to the policy, such affected persons like squatters are however not compensated for the lands that they may have been occupying without authorization, but for the assets (like houses, trees, etc.) which they may have created themselves. - 6.
 The gaps in the existing legal framework of Bangladesh and the objectives and requirements of the World Bank and other multilateral agencies are well recognized.
-Therefore, institutional or project-specific policies such as the RPSMF are prepared to address these gaps and to meet the World Bank and other DPs' social safeguards requirements.
+Therefore, institutional or project specific policies such as the SMF are prepared to address these gaps and to meet the World Bank and other DPs' social safeguards requirements.